 One last thing—some contractors add a 5% surcharge to bills paid with plastic.
 If you’re planning to use a credit card, ask your contractor before you do.
 You may come out ahead taking a cash advance to pay rather than paying the extra fee.

-  How do I apply for bathroom remodel financing?
+How do I request bathroom remodel financing?

 Don’t forget these potential bathroom remodel pitfalls

 Bathroom remodels involve a lot of moving parts and a relatively small space—plus lots of potential for unexpected problems.
 Before you start the budgeting process, keep this tips in mind:

 Budget for hidden damage.
 You might be surprised at what your contractor finds once he begins work.
 An unnoticed shower leak could leave behind thousands of dollars in structural water damage that will need to be repaired before cosmetic work begins.
 Add 10% to 15% of your total remodel budget to cover any unexpected issues.
 If everything goes smoothly, you can put that money back in your pocket—or use it to pay down your loan.